tamtran4869/sql_challenge/Clique_bait/solutions.md

 **Comments**

 From Jan to Mar, the visits increased significantly, then there was a sudden drop in Apr.
-It could be explained by the promotion campaigns all were ended at the end of Mar.
-Therefore, promotion campaigns played a huge role in getting traffic to the website.
+It could be explained by the promotion campaigns all ended at the end of Mar.
+Therefore, promotion campaigns played a considerable role in getting traffic to the website.

-The ad impression and ad click indicated a very good ctr which shows advertising material attracting users.
+The ad impression and click indicated a very good click-through rate (CTR) which shows advertising material attracting users.

-Generally, cart-add counts/view counts in all category have similar rate around from 60-61% which could indicate no serious problems in products or in website interface but we still need investigate detail in product level for sure.
+Generally, cart-add counts/view counts in all categories have similar rates, around 60-61%, which could indicate no serious problems in products or in the website interface, but we still need to investigate detail at the product level for sure.

 Shellfish was the leading category.
-There were 2 possible reasons that the attractive offers of Half Off - Treat Your Shellf(ish) and the demand of users.
+There were 2 possible reasons: the attractive offers of Half Off - Treat Your Shellf(ish) and the demand of users.
 This also explained the peak in visits in Feb.

 </details>